Symmetric Ghost Lagrange Densities for the Coupling of Gravity to Gauge Theories: Abstract

 \section{Abstract}

 We derive and present symmetric ghost Lagrange densities for the coupling of General Relativity to Yang--Mills theories.
-The graviton-ghost is constructed with respect to the linearized de Donder gauge fixing and the gauge ghost is constructed with respect to the covariant Lorenz gauge fixing.
-Both ghost Lagrange densities together with their accompanying gauge fixing Lagrange densities are obtained from the action of the diffeomorphism and gauge BRST and anti-BRST operators on suitable gauge fixing bosons.
-In addition, we introduce a \emph{total gauge fixing boson} and show that the complete ghost and gauge fixing Lagrange density can be generated thereof using the \emph{total BRST operator} and the \emph{total anti-BRST operator}, introduced by the author in a previous article (2022).
-This generalizes results from Baulieu and Thierry-Mieg (1982) to General Relativity and covariant Yang--Mills theories.
+The graviton-ghost is constructed with respect to the linearized de Donder gauge fixing condition and the gauge ghost with respect to the covariant Lorenz gauge fixing condition.
+Both ghost Lagrange densities together with their accompanying gauge fixing Lagrange densities are obtained from the action of the diffeomorphism and gauge \emph{super-BRST differential} --- which we define as the composition of the BRST differential with its anti-BRST differential --- on suitable gauge fixing bosons.
+In addition, we introduce a \emph{total gauge fixing boson} and show that the complete symmetric ghost and gauge fixing Lagrange density can be generated thereof using the \emph{total super-BRST differential}.
+In particular, we generalize two earlier approaches for flat-spacetime Yang--Mills theories to General Relativity and covariant Yang--Mills theories: The original approach by Curci and Ferrari (1976), using the Faddeev--Popov method on non-linear gauge fixings, and the modern approach by Baulieu and Thierry-Mieg (1982), using BRST and anti-BRST symmetries with gauge fixing bosons.